carpentries-incubator/SDC-BIDS-fMRI/episodes/01-intro-and-preprocessing.md

 ## Pre-processing

-You're a researcher whose collected some nice MR images, and put in some work organizing your data into a BIDS dataset.
-Now you're rarin to go and want to play with some data and get some science done.
+You're a researcher who's collected some nice MR images, and put in some work organizing your data into a BIDS dataset.
+Now you're rarin' to go and want to play with some data and get some science done.
 However, *fMRI data is messy*, there are a ton of issues that you need to overcome before you can even begin to analyze your data, **this is called pre-processing**.
 Here are some of the issues:

 1. We have whole head images, *we just want the brain*
 2. Your fMRI image and T1 (anatomical) image are not aligned with eachother